Shr3y8s/ShreyasFitnessWeb-FirebaseENHANCED/Stripe_Payments_Implementation_Guide_2025_Updated.md

 // Load Stripe with your publishable key
 // In production, use environment variables: process.env.REACT_APP_STRIPE_PUBLISHABLE_KEY const stripePromise = loadStripe('pk_test_YOUR_PUBLISHABLE_KEY');

+// Note: Make sure to update to the latest Stripe library versions:
+// npm install @stripe/stripe-js@latest @stripe/react-stripe-js@latest
+// This ensures BNPL options like Affirm, Klarna, and Afterpay will appear when enabled

 // Modern Stripe Elements appearance configuration const appearance = {